Singapore Chinese characters

 The development of Singapore's Chinese characters can be divided into three periods.

 History

 Before 1969, Singapore used traditional Chinese characters.
-From 1969, the Ministry of Education promulgated the Table of Simplified Characters (簡體字表 (简体字表, jiǎntǐzì biǎo)), which differed from the Chinese Character Simplification Scheme of the China.
+From 1969, the Ministry of Education promulgated the Table of Simplified Characters (簡體字表 (简体字表, jiǎntǐzì biǎo)), which differed from the Chinese Character Simplification Scheme of the People's Republic of China.
 After 1976, Singapore fully adopted the simplified Chinese characters of the People's Republic of China.
 In 1977, the second attempt to simplify the characters was stopped, ending the long period of confusion associated with simplification.

 1969 Table of Simplified Characters

 The 1969 Table of Simplified Characters was also known as the "502 Table of Simplified Characters" or simply "502".
 This table listed a total of 502 commonly used Simplified Characters.
 It contains 11 characters unique to Singapore, 38 characters simplified in different ways compared to that of mainland China, and 29 characters whose left or right radical were not simplified.